iago-mendes/stemguy-posts/2021-01-10-how-does-the-internet-work.md

 <Img url='https://api.stemguy.club/uploads/internet.png-407f335c3afd624e154c31e48457c810.png' alt='Internet connection illustration' credit='Background vector created by rawpixel.com - www.freepik.com' creditLink='https://www.freepik.com/vectors/background' width=1500 height=1000 />

-In the previous section, I talked about the information traffic a little, but now it is time to dive into it!
-This process has some fascinating facts, so let's start.
+In the previous section, I talked a little about the information traffic, but now it is time to dive into it!
+This process has some fascinating facts, so let's get started.

 ## Packets